seehuhn/classification/tree/README.rst

 --------------

 The package is still experimental and changes frequently.
-(Constructive) comments on the API or the implementation would be most welcome.
+(Constructive) comments on the API or the implementation would be very welcome.

 Installation